Aarjo-hash/Autism-Predictor-Using-Machine-Learning/README.md

 4. **Training & Validation** – split the dataset to evaluate performance fairly.
 5. **Evaluation** – used metrics like accuracy to judge how well the model predicts.

+## Steps Followed in This Project

+Below is a high-level summary of what I did inside the notebook:

+1. **Imported Required Libraries**
+   Brought in all necessary libraries like pandas, numpy, seaborn, sklearn, xgboost, and imblearn.

+2. **Loaded the Dataset**
+   Read the dataset from CSV and displayed the first few rows for inspection.

+3. **Initial Data Analysis**
+   - Checked shape, data types, and missing/null values.
+   - Explored the distribution of classes (autistic vs non-autistic).

+4. **Data Cleaning**
+   - Replaced "yes"/"no" with 1/0, and "?" or "others" with "Others".
+   - Dropped irrelevant columns like `ID`, `age_desc`, etc.
+   - Filtered out extreme outliers (e.g., result < -5).

+5. **Feature Engineering**
+   - Created a new column `sum_score` which is the total of A1 to A10 scores.
+   - Created another column `ind` combining `austim`, `used_app_before`, and `jaundice`.

+6. **Exploratory Data Analysis (EDA)**
+   - Used countplots and pie charts to visualize distributions and class balance.
+   - Used distribution plots and box plots to understand float features and detect outliers.

+7. **Feature Transformation**
+   - Applied log transformation on `age` to reduce skew.
+   - Label encoded the categorical (`object`) columns.

+8. **Train-Test Split**
+   - Split the data into training and validation sets (80-20 split).
+   - Addressed class imbalance using `RandomOverSampler`.

+9. **Model Training**
+   - Trained multiple models: Logistic Regression, Support Vector Machine (SVM), and XGBoost.
+   - Evaluated their performance using accuracy score and classification reports.

+10. **Results and Conclusion**
+    - Best model achieved an accuracy between **80%–85%**.
+    - Concluded that ML can assist in early autism detection, but further validation is needed.

 ## Results

 The models performed well, with accuracy scores ranging between **80–85%**.
 That’s promising for something like this — it shows that machine learning can pick up on meaningful patterns when it comes to early signs of Autism.